alainvtr/extended_mistralai_conversation/README.md

 5. Restart Home Assistant

 ## Create a Mistral API key
-1. Sign up at mistral.ai
+1. Sign up at mistral.ai : a free account is sufficient
 2. Go to console.mistral.ai/api-keys
 2. Click Create new key and copy it immediately